What to Wear to York Racecourse.

 It is their most relaxed enclosure and they suggest comfortable, practical, weather appropriate clothing and footwear, as the area is outside and therefore exposed to the elements.

-What to Wear to York Ebor Festival.
+What to Wear to York Racecourse for the Ebor Festival.

 The Festival runs over four days with the feature race on the final day – The York Ebor, the oldest, most famous race at York and Europe’s richest Flat handicap.
 Step up to the challenge and show off your summer fashion flair.